Information for Universities

 Become part of our network

 Work with the IB to increase the number of teachers and leaders reaching new generations of learners with the IB pedagogy and philosophy.
-University teacher education adds an exciting and important professional development pathway for IB educators.
-By incorporating the IB educator certificates into your existing courses of study, together we can build the capacity of educators to teach in ways that are oriented toward:
+University teacher education adds an exciting and important professional development pathway for IB educators and leaders.
+By incorporating the IB educator and leadership certificates into your existing courses of study, together we can build the capacity of educators to teach in ways that are oriented toward:

 - project-based learning

 To find out more, visit the IB educator certificate

 All IB programmes and course curricula are reviewed on regular teaching cycle.
 The IB engages subject matter experts from higher education throughout this review and development process.